 Women adopted the style

 In the 19th century once again heels were being introduced in the fashion industry but this time they were only for ladies.
 It is because when women start wearing heels they look more slender and their figures look more alluring to men.
-So in the 1950s higher and thinner heels were being introduced by Roger Vivier which is named “stilettos”.
+So in the 1950s, higher and thinner heels were introduced by Roger Vivier which are named “stilettos”.